What Should I Do About My Parents’ Debt?

 It's therefore critical to think it through before cosigning on any debt and to work closely with your parent's estate lawyer as you go through the probate process.

-Note: You may also want to check your state’s laws regarding your parent’s medical debt, if applicable.
-Providers may be able to bring suit against you if the estate is unable to cover those bills.
+Important Note: Check your parents' state's laws regarding medical debt, if applicable.
+Under Filial Responsibility laws, health care providers in numerous states may be able to bring suit against children if their parent's estate cannot cover their medical bills.

 When One Parent Dies

-Should your parents not reside in one of those states, your remaining parent likely is not responsible for debt incurred in the departed parent’s name only.
+Should your parents not reside in a community property state, your remaining parent likely is not responsible for debt incurred in the departed parent's name only.

-If the remaining parent is liable for the deceased spouse’s debt, and there are insufficient assets to cover the liabilities, they may be forced to sell their home and move in with you (or another family member).
-Therefore, their state laws and financial situation should be understood and accounted for in advance.
+If the remaining parent is liable for any joint debt or the deceased spouse's debt, and there are insufficient assets to cover the liabilities, they may be forced to sell their home.
+This may mean they move in with you (or another family member).

-So if you’re not personally on the hook for their debts, why should you care?
+So if you're not personally on the hook for their unpaid debts, why should you care?